UEFA Euro 2020 qualifying Group G

 Group G of UEFA Euro 2020 qualifying was one of the ten groups to decide which teams would qualify for the UEFA Euro 2020 finals tournament.
 Group G consisted of six teams: Austria, Israel, Latvia, North Macedonia, Poland and Slovenia, where they played against each other home-and-away in a round-robin format.

 The top two teams, Poland and Austria, qualified directly for the finals.
-Unlike previous editions, the participants of the play-offs were not be decided based on results from the qualifying group stage, but instead based on their performance in the 2018–19 UEFA Nations League.
+Unlike previous editions, the participants of the play-offs were not decided based on results from the qualifying group stage, but instead based on their performance in the 2018–19 UEFA Nations League.

 Standings

 Matches

 The fixtures were released by UEFA the same day as the draw, which was held on 2 December 2018 in Dublin.
 Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).

 Goalscorers

 Discipline

 A player was automatically suspended for the next match for the following offences: